 "We are looking to launch this fully in the next academic year, but wanted to test our systems, processes and procedures this year, hence our decision to launch 10 courses in May this year.
-"The incentive payment was for a short period, was time limited and will amount to less than $\pounds 2,000$ - which was funded through our course development budget," she claimed.
+"The incentive payment was for a short period. was time limited and will amount to less than £2,000 - which was funded through our course development budget," she claimed.
 "No incentive is currently in place, nor will be in the future."
 The choice to hand public money out in this way could be seen as controversial, at a time when independent learning providers are unsure whether they will receive funding from the adult education budget because of delays to a new procurement process.
 Mark Dawe, the chief executive of the Association of Employment and Learning providers, admitted he hadn't seen incentives like these in FE before.
 "Until the full 1.5 billion adult budget is properly tendered and targeted at real need, we will continue to see these perverse workarounds in an attempt to mop up unused but valuable allocations," he said.
 Bob Harrison, a former college principal and an expert in online and digital learning, told FE Week: "This is the first cash bonus scheme for free online courses I've heard of and am concerned about the use of public money in this way.
 "A free course combined with a cash reward at the end looks a dubious practice at best.
 At worst it is simply a way to sign-up people more interested in the financial gain than a need for training or a qualification."
 Shortly after our enquiries, FE Week received notification from Middlesbrough College that the reference to the £50 "cash bonus" had been removed from its free distance learning courses offer online.
-Course Start / Days and Times Total Cost Example course description from Middlesbrough College website as FE Week went to press Courses are Free, however there is an admin fee of £50.00 to pay prior to commencing the course.
+Example course description from Middlesbrough College website as FE Week went to press additional £50 as a bonus.

+Courses are Free, however there is an admin fee of £50.00 to pay prior to commencing the course.
 This will be refunded along with a further £50.00 bonus if you enrol onto the course before June 1st 2017.
 So we will actually pay you £50 for doing the course, how good is that a qualification and a cash bonus as well.
+FREE - A £50 administrative fee is payable at the start of the course.
+If you complete the course by the 31 July 2017, you will be refunded the £50 and we will also pay you an This course is a distance learning course and will be undertaken at home.

-CALL 02081234778 OR EMAIL JOBS@FEWEEK.CO.UK OOKING AT OUR DIGITAL EDITION?
+LOOKING AT OUR DIGITAL EDITION?
 CLICK ON EACH ADVERT FOR MORE INFORMATION